La Cueva Canyon, Upper Rock Climbing

 Though the routes within this canyon can be accessed from the lower part of the canyon (Juan Tabo Picnic Area in the foothills of Albuquerque), it is much easier to access them from the Sandia Crest.
 The La Luz trail begins on the South end of the Sandia Crest parking lot.

-Browse More Classics in La Cueva Canyon, Upper
+Browse More Rock Climbing Classics in La Cueva Canyon, Upper

-Mountain Project's determination of some of the classic, most popular, highest rated routes for La Cueva Canyon, Upper:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for La Cueva Canyon, Upper: